sophie-thomson/garden-escape/README.md

 ### Method

-- Walk through every possible story line separately following the logic path laid out in the logic flow diagram
+- Walk through each possible story line testing every option separately following the logic path laid out in the logic flow diagram
 - At each step, check the aspects listed above for end-to-end logic, python functionality and validation and error handling.
 - Mark in the results table to confirm that all aspects in each section are:
     - Running as expected